HerrSchtevie/themoddingbordello/content/overviews/JOJ_overview.md

 # 📖 Journals of Jyggalag (JOJ) – Modlist Overview

 **Journals of Jyggalag (JOJ)** is a fully automated Wabbajack modlist for Skyrim Special Edition that transforms the game into a stunning, lore-rich, and erotic adventure across Tamriel.
 Featuring full integration of adult content, complete visual overhauls, quest expansions, and refined combat, JOJ creates an immersive, replayable experience for players who want both **intensity** and **intimacy**.

-Built on the bones of NGVO, this is Skyrim reimagined — darker, deeper, and far more dangerous.

 ---